Distributed morphology: Exponent list: vocabulary items

 In this case, both /mi/ and /aj/ have a subset of features f(T), but /aj/ has the maximal subset.

 Encyclopedia

 The Encyclopedia associates syntactic units with special, non-compositional aspects of meaning.
-This list specifies interpretive operations that realize in a semantic sense the terminal nodes of a complete syntactic derivation.
-For example, adjectives compárable and cómparable are thought to represent two different structures.
-First one, has a composition meaning of ‘being able to compare’ – root combines with a categorizer V- and the two combine with the suffix –able.
-The second one has an idiomatic meaning of ‘equal’ taken directly from the Encyclopedia – here root combines directly with the suffix –able.
+This list specifies interpretive operations that realize, in a semantic sense, the terminal nodes of a complete syntactic derivation.
+For example, the adjectives compárable and cómparable are thought to represent two different structures: the former has a compositional meaning of ‘being able to compare’ (the root combines with a categorizer V- and both then combine with the suffix –able); the latter has an idiomatic meaning of ‘equal’ taken directly from the Encyclopedia (the root combines directly with the –able suffix).

 Derivation

 The Y-model of Minimalism, as well as the syntactic operations postulated in Minimalism, are preserved in Distributed Morphology.
 The derivation of a phrase/word proceeds as follows: